Mangiafuoco: Reception and analysis

 Despite his limited screen time, Stromboli is one of Disney's most (in)famous and acclaimed villains.
 The character has been praised by critics for possessing the ability to instill in audiences both laughter and fear.
 Art critic Pierre Lambert has stated that "Tytla's innate sense of force is revealed in all its magnitude in the creation of the character of Stromboli," and animation historian Charles Solomon refers to the puppet master as "the grandest of all Disney heavies," while John Canemaker describes Stromboli as "an overweight monster of mercurial moods, capable of wine-soaked, garlic-breathed Old World charm one second, and knife-wielding, chop-you-up-for-firewood threats the next."
 William Paul drew some parallelism:It is not too difficult to regard Stromboli as burlesque of a Hollywood studio boss, complete with foreign accent.
 Disney's own relationship to the Hollywood power structure was always a difficult one, and his distrust of the moguls was well justified by his earliest experiences in the industry.During the premiere of Pinocchio, Frank Thomas sat in front of W.C.
-Fields, who, upon Stromboli's entrance, muttered to whoever was with him that the puppet master "moves too much."
-Michael Barrier agrees with Fields' criticism, considering Stromboli a "poorly conceived character" whose "passion has no roots... there is nothing in Stromboli of what could have made him truly terrifying."
+Fields, who, upon Stromboli's entrance, commented that the puppet master "moves too much".
+Animation historian Michael Barrier further wrote that Stromboli was "[a] poorly conceived character" whose "passion has no roots... there is nothing in Stromboli of what could have made him truly terrifying."
 Leonard Maltin disagrees, considering Pinocchio's encounter with the showman to be the wooden boy's "first taste of the seamy side of life...
 (Stromboli) tosses his hatchet into the remnants of another ragged marionette, now a pile of splinters and sawdust, a meekly smiling face the only reminder of its former 'life'."
-Though the character is Italian, characteristics such as Stromboli's facial expressions, obsession with wealth, and long black 'goat's beard' (though the latter is present also in several Italian/European versions and transpositions of the original novel and almost all the villains in the film are looking for money or wealth) have led some to make comparisons with Jewish stereotypes (particularly Hollywood moguls).
+Though the character is Italian, characteristics such as Stromboli's facial expressions, obsession with wealth, and long black 'goat's beard' have led some to make comparisons with Jewish stereotypes (particularly Hollywood moguls); these comparisons have been criticised for being unfounded, with critics noting that all of the major villains in the film are motivated by greed, with this characteristic not being exclusive to Stromboli.